alxyuu/ember-stream/README.md

 ### Stream Service

 The primary object available is the stream service, located at `/addon/services/stream.js`.
-You should inject this service onto your Ember objects:
+You should inject this service into your Ember objects:

 ```javascript
     streamService: Ember.inject.service( 'stream' ),